the-grayson-group/distortion-interaction_ML/feature_selection/README.md

 ## f_select.py

 This script performs feature selection for a given set of features.
-It has flexability in what method can be used and will ask the user for certain inputs.
+It has flexibility in what method can be used and will ask the user for certain inputs.
 User input is not ideal but, there are a lot of different combinations thus, allowing the user control on which dataset to perform the feature selection for is best currently.
 Could likely be rewritten to take in a parsed file instead.

 ### Usage